Cyogen/API-Implementation/README.md

 # HTML basic website/Server

-1. '<!DOCTYPE html>': Specifies the document type.
+1. `<!DOCTYPE html>`: Specifies the document type.
-2. '<html lang="en">': Specifies the content on this page is in English.
+2. `<html lang="en">`: Specifies the content on this page is in English.
-3. '<head>': Main section of the basic site.
+3. `<head>`: Main section of the basic site.
 Contains basic information like character encoding, viewport settings, and title of the page.
-4. '<script src="js/script.js" defer></script>: This script tag links an external JavaScript file (script.js) to the HTML document.
+4. `<script src="js/script.js" defer></script>`: This script tag links an external JavaScript file (script.js) to the HTML document.
 The defer attribute indicates that the script should be executed after the HTML document has been parsed.
-5. '<body>': Section contains the visible contents.
+5. `<body>`: Section contains the visible contents.
 There is an button element, when clicked, will initiate defined in the linked Javascript file.

 ## Screenshots